berkutteam/lexiconner/Lexiconner/Lexiconner.Seed/ImportData/en-words.md

 ***
 Over the top
 An overreaction or a lack of restraint
-As usual, Paola's reaction to her team losing was ovver the top.
+As usual, Paola's reaction to her team losing was over the top.
 ---

 ***